mikegainey/UHCL-degree-planner/README.md

 Next to many courses in the list, there will be something that looks like "(prereq for # courses)."
 It shows that the listed course is a prerequisite for the given number of other courses.
-Since you can't take those other courses until this course is completed, its a good idea to prioritize taking courses that are prerequisites for others.
+Since you can't take those other courses until this course is completed, it's a good idea to prioritize taking courses that are prerequisites for others.
 Calculus I is a good example.
 You should also prioritize courses in the Lower-Level Core since upper-level CSCI and CENG courses can't be taken until the LLC is complete.